 That’s a problem.
 It can gum up the gears of your marketing automation.
 Would you rather receive an email and be addressed as “JANE” or “Jane”?
 It can make your teams reluctant to actually use the data that they have on hand.
 Your sales teams will lack important context that they can use to inform how they speak to prospects.
 Down the line, customer support and success teams won’t be able to fully understand the goals of your customers.

-To remedy this, you need to have data cleaning processes in place.
+To remedy this, you need to have data cleansing processes in place.

 In this article, we’ll cover:

 - The types of errors that it can help you to fix.

 - The process for cleaning data.